NicholasDaviesNZ/raspi_multispectral_camera/README.md

 Re connect via the vnc viewer, and everything *should* have worked, you should be connected to the network bridge, and if you try ssh pi_zero_2@10.0.1.12 it should prompt you about a fingerprint then ask for a password, same for pi_zero_1@10.0.1.11

 For now we will leave the wifi on the zeros on, but will turn it off later.
-Just make sure that the pi4b is always connecting over usb now wifi. it means during the software setup we can ssh into them from your main computer, rather than creating a chain and going through the ethernet over usb to have a look at what is going on in them. we can also connect direcly to the zeros using vs code through ssh tunnels from our main machine using the wifi if we want to.
+Just make sure that the pi4b is always connecting over usb now wifi.
+It means during the software setup we can ssh into them from your main computer, rather than creating a chain and going through the ethernet over usb to have a look at what is going on in them.
+We can also connect direcly to the zeros using vs code through ssh tunnels from our main machine using the wifi if we want to.
 When we want to turn wifi off add the following to the config.txt file of the pi zeros. dtoverlay=disable-wifi dtoverlay=disable-bt

-Now taht you have confirmed everything works, shutdown all of the pi's and download this git repo as a zip folder and extract it on your main computer. insert the pi4b sd card into your computer and copy the folders inside the pi4b folder to the /home/pi/ so it should look like /home/pi/camera/ for example. there is a folder called reflectance_cameras, the contence fo this goes onto the pi zeros which are downward facing (zero 1 and zero 2) and transmitance_cameras (zeros 3 and 4 if they exist). again to /home/pi_zero_1/webserver/ etc.
+Now that you have confirmed everything works, shutdown all of the pi's and download this git repo as a zip folder and extract it on your main computer.
+Insert the pi4b sd card into your computer and copy the folders inside the pi4b folder to the /home/pi/ so it should look like /home/pi/camera/ for example.
+There is a folder called reflectance_cameras, the contents of this goes onto the pi zeros which are downward facing (zero 1 and zero 2) and transmitance_cameras (zeros 3 and 4 if they exist).
+Again to /home/pi_zero_1/webserver/ etc.

 open your pi4 vnc connection back up and open two terminals and ssh into each of the pi zeros, navigate to home/pi_zero_x/webserver and either activate a vertual env and then run python webserver.py or just run it without the env, do this for all of the pi's.